Rucilos/wpde/readme.md

 ## WordPress Development Environment ("WPDE")

 WordPress Development Environment ("WPDE") is a fantastic starting point for creating a WordPress template.
-Includes necessary files and features for proper template functioning.
+Includes responsive and accessibility design, necessary files, and features for proper template functioning.

 ![WPDE - Cover](cover.png)